StackStorm/st2docs/docs/source/upgrade_notes.rst

   .. note::

-    You are strongly recommended to create full database backup before running this script.
+    You are strongly recommended to create a full database backup before running this script.

     If you run this migration script and a need arises, you won't be able to rollback back to a previous version (v3.4) because code in previous version doesn't include support for this new